rafaelfreba/microservice-notification-sms-emaill/README.md

-# MICRO SERVICE FOR SENDING NOTIFICATIONS BY SMS OR EMAIL
+# MICRO SERVICE FOR SENDING NOTIFICATIONS BY SHORT MESSAGE SERVICE (SMS) OR E-MAIL

-Project inherent to the creation of a micro service aimed at sending notifications via sms or email.
+Project inherent to the creation of a micro service aimed at sending notifications via short message service (sms) or e-mail.

-### How to use:
+### How to use SMS:

 > 1) In app\Services\SMS\Providers edit the send method of ExampleProvider.php class;
 ```php